Skip to content

 bash

-smm jira fetch --status "In Progress"
+smm jira fetch-issues --status "In Progress"

 bash

-smm jira fetch-changelog [OPTIONS]
+smm jira fetch-changelog --issue PROJ-123

-smm jira fetch-comments
+smm jira fetch-comments --issue PROJ-123

 Data Storage